impossibl/pgjdbc-ng/README.md

 	housekeeper      (boolean) true

-The 'housekeeper' parameter specifies if the JDBC driver should keep track connections, statements and result sets and automatically close them if they can't no longer be reached.
+The 'housekeeper' parameter specifies if the JDBC driver should keep track of connections, statements and result sets and automatically close them if they can no longer be reached.

 	parsedSqlCacheSize   (int)   250